ABOUT FRANCIS LUCILLE

-Francis’ master, Jean Klein, met his guru in India in the early Fifties and stayed and studied with him for several years.
-He later studied the tradition of Kashmir Shaivism with Dibianandapuri and of Hatha Yoga with the famous teacher Krishnamacharya.
-Jean Klein was an Acharya, meaning a guru who, having realized the common ground of all spiritual teachings, can teach according to many traditions with equal ease.
-He loved the humor of the Zen patriarchs, the poetry of Rumi and of the Sufi tradition, and the sweetness of Meister Eckhart’s Christian expression of the Absolute.
-His teachings reflected his love of art and music, addressing the needs of a demanding intellect while focusing to a large extent on the perceptual and sensorial aspect of our experience.
+His teachings reflect those of his teacher, Jean Klein.
+Jean himself met his guru in India in the early 1950’s and studied with him for several years.
+He later studied the traditions of Kashmir Shaivism with Dibianandapuri and of Hatha Yoga with the renowned Krishnamacharya.
+Jean Klein was an Acharya, meaning a guru who, having realized the shared truth of all spiritual paths, could teach across many traditions with equal ease.
+He loved the humor of the Zen patriarchs, the elegant poetry of Rumi and of the Sufi tradition, and the sweetness of Meister Eckhart’s Christian expression of the Absolute.
+His teachings embody his love of art and music, addressing the needs of a demanding intellect while largely focusing on the perceptual and sensory aspects of our experience.

-Francis’ teachings reflect those of his guru: appreciation for humor, art, music, and poetry, intellectual rigor with a “personal” twist due to his training in Mathematics and Physics, emphasis on the body and its feelings.
-There are meditation and yoga sessions inspired by the Tantric and Hatha Yoga traditions in addition to the traditional Advaitic dialogues.
+Francis’ teachings reflect this same appreciation for humor, art, music, and poetry while integrating his own passion for the sciences, stemming from his training in Mathematics and Physics.
+His pedagogical approach is characterized by its distinctive intellectual rigor and an emphasis on investigation of the body and its sensations.
+He guides meditation and yoga inspired by the Tantric and Hatha Yoga traditions in addition to traditional Advaitic dialogues (satsang).

 Hinduism: “That which is not (the objects as separate from the Self) never comes into being, and that which is (The Self) never ceases to be”.
 (BaghavadGita)